 It is our opinion that the CZBL being advanced on March 19, 2025, at the Committee of the Whole requires further modifications to fully recognize the details of previous planning approvals on a site specific basis.
-Although the CZBL incorporates Exception 7.6 in Section 19, the exception provisions fail to fully recognize the approved zoning standard set out in by-law 51-24 that should remain applicable to the subject lands.
-For the approved retirement residence on the west portion of the subject lands, the CZBL and Exception 7.6 should clearly incorporate the approved zoning standards for the subject lands
+The CZBL should incorporate into Section 19 - Exceptions the approved zoning standards found in By-law 89-24 to fully recognize the approved zoning standards that are applicable to the subject lands.

-We are open to discussions with the City, however, it is imperative that the CZBL being advanced recognizes the zoning approval achieved for the site through by-law 51-24.
+We are open to discussions with the City, however, it is imperative that the CZBL being advanced recognizes the zoning approval achieved for the site through by-law 89-24.